 From your Shopify admin, click Settings, then click Checkout.

-In the Order processing section, under the If the customer abandons their checkout heading, select one of the following options from the drop-down menu:
+In the Order processing section, under the If the customer abandons their checkout heading, select the number of hours that Shopify should wait before sending the abanonded checkout email:

-- Never (default): This will never send an email to customers when they abandon their carts.
+- Never (default).
 You can still manually send an email to customers.

 Did you know?

-Why 6 or 24 hours?
-We reviewed how often people completed orders on their own after abandoning a checkout and found that of those that did, they would do so within 5 hours of their original abandoned checkout.
-We also noticed a spike 24 hours afterwards.
-These two times were chosen to maximize the number of recovered checkouts for your store.
+Why are these time intervals the only options?
+We reviewed how often people completed orders on their own after abandoning a checkout and found that customers are most likely to return and check out after one of these amounts of time, especially 1 hour later or 10 hours later.
+We chose these times to maximize the number of recovered checkouts for your store.

 You can review the status of each abandoned order email by going to Orders and then clicking Abandoned checkouts.
 The status of each recovery email is found under the Email status column.
 The status of the abandoned checkout can be found under Recovery status.